Bridgforth History, Family Crest & Coats of Arms

 Bridgforth is a name of ancient Anglo-Saxon origin and comes from a family once having lived in Nottinghamshire, where they resided in two villages, East and West Bridgford.

 The surname Bridgforth was first found in Nottinghamshire, where they held a family seat from ancient times.

 Early History of the Bridgforth family

-Another 385 words (28 lines of text) covering the years 1273, 1500, and 1673 are included under the topic Early Bridgforth History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bridgforth research.
+Another 200 words (14 lines of text) covering the years 1273, 1500, and 1673 are included under the topic Early Bridgforth History in all our PDF Extended History products and printed products wherever possible.

 Bridgforth Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Bridgforth has been recorded under many different variations, including Brigford, Bridgeford, Bridgford, Brigeford, Bridgfort, Bridgefort, Bridgeforte and many more.

 Early Notables of the Bridgforth family (pre 1700)